 After much struggle with the District Education Board, CGA finally registered as a private primary school in Kenya in 2006.
 Cosmas Ongudi was the Principal during that time, followed shortly thereafter by Mr. Gwalla.

 CGA’s first graduating 8th Grade Class took their National Exams in 2006.
 At that time, CGA was able to begin its Secondary School Sponsorship Program which helps to sponsor the students as they join various high schools throughout the country.
 That pioneer class took their Secondary School National Exams in 2010.
-Many of them, along with many others from subsequent CGA graduating classes, are continuing their education in colleges and universities around Kenya.
+Many of them, along with many others from subsequent CGA graduating classes, have continued their education in colleges and universities around Kenya.

 For many years, CGA has been viewed as a quality Christian school.
 However, CGA is much more than that.
 CGA is holistic ministry which cares for the spiritual, physical, emotional, and education needs of each child.
-The Student Care Office was started to dedicate a social worker to focusing on the needs of the children.
+The Student Care Office was started to dedicate a social worker to focusing on the needs of the children and their families.
 The CGA Spiritual Coordinator develops a Scripture-based theme for each Term and each week in the school year, while every staff member is encouraged to disciple and mentor the children.
 Through the partnership with a local clinic, CGA pays for the medical care of all students who are orphans.
 In 2012, the farm began operation to provide fresh fruits and vegetables for the daily meals on campus.